angelderonda/secureCloud/README.md

 Remember that we are using AMS KMS so you will need to create an AWS account and set up a Customer Master Key (CMK) in KMS.
 You can find more information [here](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).

-Before launching the application, you must generate a certificate and a private key in `server` folder using openssl (if you are using Windows, you can download [here](https://slproweb.com/download/Win64OpenSSL_Light-3_1_0.exe)).
-You can do it like this (keep in mind that if you change the name of the files, you will have to change the name in the code on `server/server.py` line 634):
+Before launching the application, you must generate a certificate and a private key in `src` folder using openssl (if you are using Windows, you can download [here](https://slproweb.com/download/Win64OpenSSL_Light-3_1_0.exe)).
+You can do it like this (keep in mind that if you change the name of the files, you will have to change the name in the code on `src/server.py` line 634):

 ```
 openssl genpkey -algorithm RSA -out adhoc.key